Ganja travel guide: Azerbaijan's ancient second city

 Why Ganja is worth a stop

 Ganja's importance is old.
-It was the home of the poet Nizami, a hub on regional trade routes, and a seat of governance under figures like Javad Khan, who is remembered for defending the city.
+It was the home of the 12th-century poet Nizami Ganjavi, a hub on regional trade routes, and a seat of governance under figures like Javad Khan, who is remembered for defending the city.
 That layered past means Ganja rewards curiosity: the sights are not staged for tourists but grew out of the city's real history.

 What to see